RedaEkengren/AliTopaz/09-image-requirements.md

-# Topaz Website - Image Requirements & Specifications
+# Topaz Website - Image Implementation Complete

-## 🎨 **Current Status: AWAITING HIGH-QUALITY IMAGES**
+## ✅ **STATUS: ALL IMAGES SUCCESSFULLY IMPLEMENTED**

-The website currently uses professional placeholders for pitch demonstrations.
-All placeholders are designed to show exactly what type of images are needed and where they will be placed.
+All high-quality images have been integrated into the website and are live in production.
+The website now features professional, optimized imagery throughout all sections.

-**⚠️ ACTION REQUIRED**: Please provide image links for the final implementation.
+**🎉 IMPLEMENTATION COMPLETE**: All image requirements fulfilled as of December 14, 2025.

 ---